 - Attempt to own no more than 1-2 credit cards, and pay off your bills in full every month.
 A credit card is not free money.

-- Always renegotiate your cable, phone or internet bill.
+- Always negotiate your cable, phone or internet bill.
 When calling, select the option to cancel service, and you’ll be routed to a group that will do anything to keep your business.

 - Set a calendar reminder when any contract ends.
 Most companies will increase your rates once you’re off contract, and you may have options to lower your bill with a different provider.